o3world/o3w-frontend-guidelines/README.md

 <a name="boolean-attributes"></a>
 ### Boolean Attributes

-XHTML required you to declare a value, but HTML5 has no such requirement. **Many attributes, like `disabled` or `checked`, don’t require a value to be set so don’t set them.**
+XHTML required you to declare a value for all attributes, but HTML5 has no such requirement for boolean attributes.
+A list of some of these boolean attributes includes:

+* autofocus
+* selected
+* checked
+* disabled
+* readonly
+* multiple
+* required
+* novalidate
+* formnovalidate

 ```html
 <input type="text" disabled>